 I wanted a reference, a guide.
 I wanted someone to break it down and explain keto to me in detail.
 (Easy-to-understand detail, preferably.)
 I didn’t want to have to constantly search for answers.

-How to avoid this keto mistake: Pick a keto reference guide and read it.
+How to avoid this keto mistake: Follow a keto program or pick a keto reference guide and read it.

 You can also find lots of resources on Amazon.
 These all have very high ratings:

 - The Keto Diet: The Complete Guide to a High-Fat Diet, with More Than 125 Delectable Recipes and 5 Meal Plans to Shed Weight, Heal Your Body, and Regain Confidence